kastelo/harvest/README.md

 # go-harvest

-go-harvest is a Go client library for accessing the Harvest API
+go-harvest is a Go client library for accessing the [Harvest API](https://github.com/harvesthq/api).

 ## Disclaimer